nusco/tutorials/docs/windows/step_four.md

 ## Where to go next

 On this page, you learned to build an image by writing your own Dockerfile.
 You ran your image in a container.
-You also just used Linux from your Mac yet again.
+You also just used Linux from your Windows yet again.
 In the next section, you take the first step in sharing your image by [creating a Docker Hub account](/windows/step_five).